 Have you always wanted to know more about the medieval languages and cultures of Ireland and Wales?
-Then the Celtic Language and Culture programme might be a good match for you!
+Then the Celtic Language and Culture programme is a good match for you!

 Learn to distinguish truth from myth

 Do you like to read myths and sagas?
 Would you like to know more about druids, bards and warriors?
 Around the beginning of our era, Celtic-speaking peoples lived in almost all of Europe.
 They developed a fascinating culture, which continued into the Middle Ages.
 These peoples are the focus of our study.